MaxOudin/MaxOudin/README.md

     <li>API</li>
   </ul>

-🔭 My goal is to become a confirmed web developer, primarily focused on back-end development.
-This career shift reflects my passion for programming and my eagerness to thrive in a constantly evolving field.

 🛠 I am an adaptable professional with a strong background in management and analysis, and I firmly believe that my transition into web development will allow me to combine my passion for technology with my expertise in management to make a significant contribution to innovative web projects.
 </p>